 Let's recover those values.
 Let's do it in this campaign.
 Let's start by affirming our identity, our militant pride, and affirming our independence from the Government.

 It is time for a new economic impulse; It is time to grow without losing financial stability or price stability.
 The economy, beyond the technical goals, has to be at the service of Mexicans.

 Therefore, the new economic growth has to be distributed with greater equity, growing jobs, with sufficient income.

 Let's not leave the slightest doubt: Mexico will close this century with a much stronger economy.
 There are the conditions to do it, society demands it.

 The task of growth with stability will be for all Mexicans.

 It is time for a trust for all, to translate good national finances into good family finances.

-It is time to convert economic stability into better income for the worker, in a better income for the farmer, for the farmer or for the merchant, for the employee or for the clerk, for the artisan or the professional, for the intellectual and for the teachers and teachers of Mexico.
+It is time to convert economic stability into better income for the worker, in a better income for the farmer, for the farmer or the merchant, for the employee or the clerk, for the artisan or the professional, for the intellectual, and the teachers and teachers of Mexico.